haiwera-silk-cd/magento-devdocs/guides/v2.0/coding-standards/docblock-standard-general.md

 {:#code-elements}

 A structural element is defined in [phpDocumentor](http://phpdoc.org/) as part of imperative source code, such as PHP or JavaScript, or procedural SQL.
-For example: namespace, class, interface, function, property, method, and so on.
+例如: namespace, class, interface, function, property, method, and so on.

 If the source code file has one and only one standalone structural element (class, interface, function, and so on), as it may be required by language-specific coding standard, the file DocBlock is to be reused for this element.